stevenslade/EDM/README.md

 # EDM
-* Employee Database Manager is a command line app that allows you to manage a database of your companies employees.
+* Employee Database Manager is a command line app that allows you to manage a database of your company's employees.

 ## Table of Contents